mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/hdfs/2.6.0-3.2.0/operations/configuration/index.md

     <td>/etc/sysctl.conf</td>
     <td>vm.swappiness</td>
     <td>0</td>
-    <td>If the OS swaps out the HDFS processes, they can fail to respond to RPC requests, resulting in the process being marked `down` by the cluster.
+    <td>If the OS swaps out the HDFS processes, they can fail to respond to RPC requests, resulting in the process being marked DOWN by the cluster.
 This can be particularly troublesome for name nodes and journal nodes.</td>
   </tr>

   <tr>